Applications for next program due May 1st 2024

 - The training period is 2 years, starting with the first course in January 2025.

-- The number of delegates in the program is normally limited to 30 trainees.
+- The number of delegates in the program is normally limited to 30.

 - If less than 15 applicants qualify, the program may be postponed for one year.

-During the two-year period the trainee will be appointed a host clinic and a local tutor.
+During the two-year period the trainee will be appointed a host clinic.
 The host clinic will employ the trainee in an appropriate position (i.e. in an intensive care unit) during the training program.
-A minimum of one year of clinical training should be done at a university intensive care unit.
+A minimum of one year of clinical training should be done at a/another university intensive care unit.

-During the training period SSAI will organise 5 four-day courses.
-These courses will be located in Denmark, Iceland, Norway and Sweden and the common language will be English.
+The program includes five compulsory four-day courses.
+These courses will be arranged on sites in Denmark, Iceland, Norway, Sweden, Finland and the common language is English.
 To achieve the goal of creating a close networking atmosphere the participants are expected to participate in the scheduled sessions and social functions at the course sites.
 Dates appear in the appendix of the Terms and curriculum.

-The program includes a mandatory period of training in an intensive care unit in another country.
+The program includes a mandatory period of auscultation in an ICU in another country.

 The candidates will also have to complete an “ICU project” during their two-year training.
 This project could be a research project, quality assurance or development project or a literature review of agreed subject.
 The topic must be related to intensive care medicine.
-If the trainee has already an ongoing project it may be included, for example as part of an ongoing or recently passed PhD research program.
-During the two-year training period, it must be expected to spend an estimated period of 6-12 weeks of full time work on the project.
-Please feel free to ask the director of the SSAI-IC training program or your national representatives in the SSAI-IC Steering Committee below are available for advice about the requirements of a project.
+If the trainee has already an ongoing project it may be included, for example as part of an ongoing or recently passed PhD research program During the two-year training period, the trainee must expect to spend 4-8 weeks full-time on the project.
+The director of the SSAI-IC training program or the national representatives in the SSAI-IC Steering Committee below are available for advice about the requirements of a project.

 SSAI Diploma in Intensive Care Medicine

-Trainees completing the two-year training program, including all the 5 courses, the ICU project, the ICU exchange program, the EDIC I and II and the COBATRICE Portfolio can apply for Diploma in Intensive Care Medicine from the SSAI.
+Trainees having completed the two-year training program, including all the 5 courses, the ICU project, the international exchange and passing the EDIC I and II exams can apply for the Scandinavian Diploma in Intensive Care Medicine, SDIC.

-All expenses for this program (including travelling, accommodation and a fee for each course) must be be covered by the host clinic.
-Other arrangement concerning finances must be approved by the SSAI-IC steering group.
-The course fee for each of the 5 four-day courses is 900 Euro (4500 Euro for all five).
-This does not include travel cost and accommodation, which may vary according to early vs late reservations of flights and hotels, time of year, course site etc.
+All compulsory expenses for this program (including course fees, travelling, accommodation and salary during the ICU project) must be covered by the host clinic.
+The course fee for each of the 5 four-day courses is 900 Euro VAT excluded.
+The course fee does not include travel cost and accommodation.
+Accomodation may be arranged differently on different course sites.
+Travel must always be booked by the trainee/host clinic.

-Young specialists in anaesthesia & intensive care in the Nordic Countries, who have finished their anaesthesia training within the last 5 years are the prime target applicants.
-Specialists from other disciplines are invited to apply to the program, but they must complete a minimum of 12 consecutive months of anaesthesia training to be eligible.
+Specialists in anaesthesia & intensive care in the Nordic Countries, who have finished their specialty training within the last 5 years are the prime target applicants.
+Specialists from other countries and disciplines are invited to apply to the program.
+Non-anaesthesiologists must complete a minimum of 12 consecutive months of anaesthesia training to be eligible.
 They should apply within 5 years of finishing their training in the primary specialty and within 3 years of completing their anaesthesia training.
-All applicants to the training program must have completed EDIC I before they can enter the program.

-Membership in SSAI is mandatory and proof of membership in a National Anesthesia Society in one of the SSAI member states (this implies SSAI membership) has to be attached with the application.
-If this is not done before deadline of application the application will not be handled.
+Membership of SSAI is mandatory via a membership in a national body of which proof has to be included in the application.
+If this is not done before deadline of application the application will be disregarded.